prioritizr/prioritizr/docs/reference/simulate_cost.md

 - n:

-  `integer` number of layers to simulate.
+  `integer` value denoting the number of layers to simulate.
 Defaults to 1.

 - intensity: